Download Careers360 App

 What are Chromosomes?

 Chromosomes are the tiny, thread-like structures found in the cell nucleus of animal and plant cells.
-Such structures consist of DNA and proteins, which carry in them the genetic information responsible for transferring certain traits from parents to their offspring.
+Such structures consist of DNA and proteins, which carry the genetic information responsible for transferring certain traits from parents to their offspring.

 Number of Chromosomes in Humans

 Humans have 46 chromosomes in every cell that are divided into 23 pairs.
 One chromosome of the 23rd pair comes from the mother, and the other from the father.
 Combined, this not only gives genetic diversity but also the capability of passing on traits from both parents.
-A person's sex is determined by the 23rd pair of chromosomes, females by two X chromosomes, and males by one X and one Y chromosome.
+A person's sex is determined by the 23rd pair of chromosomes; females by two X chromosomes, and males by one X and one Y chromosome.

 Sex Chromosomes